 Rent increases

-From 1 April 2024, the cost of renting a home from us will increase by 7.7%, unless you have a shared ownership tenancy, the increase will be based on the terms in your lease agreement.
+From 7 April 2025, the cost of renting a home from us will increase by 2.7%, unless you have a shared ownership tenancy, and the increase will be based on the terms in your lease agreement.

 If you are an Ongo tenant, you will receive a letter by the end of February, confirming the increase that applies to you and your home.

-While we recognise the current climate and inflation beginning to return to more manageable levels, the 7.7% increase from April 2024 will enable the continuation of services, our investment in existing homes and keep a strong development programme along with meeting our energy efficiency requirements.
+While we recognise the current climate and increased cost of living, the 2.7% increase from April 2025 will enable the continuation of quality services, investment in existing homes and keep a strong development programme along with meeting our energy efficiency requirements.

-Since 2015, CPI (the Consumer Price Index inflation measure) has risen by 30.3% to November 2023.
-However, in total since then rents have not kept pace with this, increasing by 20.12%.
+Since 2016, CPI (the Consumer Price Index inflation measure) has risen by 35% to the end of October 2024.
+However, in total since then rents have not kept pace with this, increasing by 18%.

 This means the cost of running our organisation and delivering core services has increased considerably.
 We must generate enough income to remain viable and continue to operate.